 15. Do use email signatures for marketing purposes

 An email signature can add much more value to your company if it’s treated as another marketing channel, not just as a means of showing your contact information.

 Add your brand elements like your company logo, a display banner with a clear call-to-action to drive traffic to your website, social media icons, and award recognitions to every signature template.
 You’ll then be promoting your latest marketing efforts in a way that can be seen by a recipient but discreetly.

 It’s not exciting, but email disclaimers are required in many parts of the world.

 From the Health Insurance Portability & Accountability Act (HIPAA) for U.S. healthcare organizations to the UK Companies Act stating all business emails must include certain business information, look into what laws apply to you and what’s needed to comply with them.

-Email signatures may be a massive asset, but they don’t need to be a massive effort.
-There are a many smart ways to add a personalized signature design to all emails without bothering your IT department or your colleagues.
+Email signatures may be a massive asset, but they don’t need to be an enormous effort.
+There are many intelligent ways to add a personalized email signature design to all emails without bothering your IT department or colleagues.

-Using Exclaimer saves countless hours and guarantees that ever user gets a consistent email signature when sending from any web-enabled device.
+Using Exclaimer saves countless hours and guarantees that every user gets a consistent email signature when sending from any web-enabled device.